homerr/GitHub-Issues-Process/README.md

 * Set execute permissions; `chmod +x /path/set-github-labels.sh`.
 * Drag the file into Terminal.

-# Schedule the project in GitHub

-1. Create a Milestone
-  * Name in the format "v[#.##]".
-Ex: "v0.01"
-  * Select the Due Date
-1. Assign issues to each milestone
-1. Create an overall project schedule using [milepost](http://milepost.io).
-1. When satisfied with the schedule, email to the team and the client.
+## CI Testing
+Items in the ci-testing state have been developed and tested locally by the developer, and changes have been comitted for the CI process to conduct tests on.

-## Integration Testing
+## Final Testing
-Items in the integration testing state have passed all unit tests in the development environment and are considered complete pending final end of phase integration testing.
-Once all development work for the sprint has been completed, items will be integration tested before being moved to Done.
+If an item is in final-test then the CI tests have passed.
+The developer may require further, wider testing, before a PR is merged for any large changes.

 ## Failed Tests
 When a test fails, in addition to moving the item back to **In Development**, the tester should apply the **Test Failed** label and re-assign the issue to the original developer.
 This will aid in tracking priorities and help developers identify what needs their immediate attention.